 Our Guide Service

-Our objective is to walk an average of 2 to 6 miles per day.
+We typically walk an average of 2 to 6 miles per day.
 Walks can vary in focus and generally fall into one of three broad categories: 1) nature, 2) city sightseeing, and 3) rural/cultural.
-Walk difficulty is rated with a numeric indicator (1 to 5) for incline and an alpha indicator (A to E) for terrain, rising from easier to more difficult as the alpha-numeric indicator rises.
-We try to keep walks on the easy side—rated 1A to 3C—but often offer “challenge” trails with higher levels of difficulty on an optional basis.
+Walk difficulty is rated with a numeric indicator (1 to 5) for incline, and an alpha indicator (A to E) for terrain, rising from easier to more difficult as the alpha-numeric indicator rises.
+We try to keep walks on the easier side—rated 1A to 3C—but often offer “challenge” trails with higher levels of difficulty on an optional basis.

 For more details, check out The Walks page.

-WAI is not a travel agent and does not have the capability to book individual airline tickets.
-WAI travelers originate from all over the 50 states as well as Canada and other countries; group flights are generally not practical unless travelers all depart from the same airport.
-Travelers are therefore advised to book their air with a travel agent, online, or directly with the airlines.
-Doing so usually provides comparable fares and more direct routing than a group flight plan that requires travelers to congregate at an East coast or West coast departure airport.
 For international tours which include point-to-point flights within the program, we usually provide an optional group air package.
-Doing so helps travelers take advantage of reduced fares for packaging international flights with domestic flights, and simplifies the objective of keeping the group together as we move from point to point within the itinerary.
+Doing so helps travelers take advantage of reduced fares for packaging international flights with domestic flights, and simplifies the objective of keeping the group together as we move from point-to-point within the itinerary.

-Our baseline standard is a super tourist class or better hotel, which is to say a hotel rating 3 to 4 stars.
-However, factors considered in hotel selection include:
+Our baseline standard is a superior tourist class or better hotel.
+However, hotels with lower ratings may be chosen due to factors considered in hotel selection, which include: